 The following video illustrates the Body-Dolphin Butterfly drill:

-Drill Instructions
+Swimming Drill Instructions

-- Execute two or three hand-lead body dolphins.
+- Perform two hand-lead body dolphins.

 - Slide your arms to the corners.